 7. Pumpkin Pie Seasoning

-Pumpkin pie seasoning in a blend of spices such as ground cinnamon, nutmeg, ginger, clove, and allspice as well as mace.
+Pumpkin pie seasoning is a blend of spices using ingredients such as ground cinnamon, nutmeg, ginger, clove, and allspice as well as mace.
 As cinnamon is one of the primary ingredients in this blend, you can easily use pumpkin pie seasoning as a replacement for cinnamon.

 The sweet, aromatic flavor of pumpkin pie seasoning works best in sweet dishes and baked goods.
 Keep in mind that the blend is made with several ingredients apart from cinnamon, so you may want to adjust the amounts of other spices in your recipe to avoid giving the dish an altogether new flavor.